hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 we don’t real care ahrere this are running, its k job.
 Pipeline worker one is the running instance tof this container.
 2.. the mistobjeective way to do hta t is to spine up a buch aof clusters of varies sizews.
 And piepilient o it.
 Under a silullized world.
 And look at how each of this perfoemcs.
 Gaterht that ta back. infrataure optimization, underestimate , we have three nodes, all the sudden, we did increaser traffic, don’t have to stra up over, tell k to spine a new node or one or two, spperd things across those nodes. , autoscaling, more pressure on one node, set up autosaling, bring in aother node.
 How google runs things.

-Gke clik a  button, you have  a cluster. google cluster, not supre involved, autosace, may be more effort.
-In summary, the process is you get your k cluster, and you tell k that want run pd , running o n k, start talking to k and starts tliaking to pd, piepielien I want to set up, and under that hood, pd willtkank to k do all the things.
+In summary, the process is you get your k8s cluster, and you tell k that want run pd , running o n k, start talking to k and starts tliaking to pd, piepielien I want to set up, and under that hood, pd willtkank to k do all the things.
 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/2.png" width="600">
 ## Hands on!
 Deploying the pipeline